LinZong/MashiroEngine/README.md

-Av AVG engine based on electron and react
+An AVG engine based on electron and react